-- 7. Tighten each cutter locking knob. - 8.
-Tighten the Spindle Locking Knob. - 9.
-Tighten the Spindle Handle Wheel Locking Knob. - 10.
-Tighten the Cross Feed Hand Wheel Locking Knob. - 11.
-Loosen the Cross Feed Lock Knob. - 12.
-Tighten the Spindle Hand Wheel Locking Knob. - 13.
-Check all clearances closely to make sure that nothing will "crash" when the power is turned on and the rotor starts rotating.
+- 7. Tighten each cutter locking knob.

+- 8. Tighten the Spindle Locking Knob.

+- 9. Tighten the Spindle Handle Wheel Locking Knob.

+10. Tighten the on the Cross Feed Hand Wheel Locking Knob.

+- 11. Loosen the Cross Feed Lock Knob. - 12.
+Tighten the Spindle Hand Wheel Locking Knob.

+13. Check all clearances closely to make sure that nothing will "crash" when the power is turned on and the rotor starts rotating.
-It may help to manually turn the rotor by hand to check all clearances.
-ENSURE THAT THE TWIN CUTTING TIPS ARE

-CLEAR OF THE ROTOR PRIOR TO TURNING ON THE SPINDLE MOTOR.
+ENSURE THAT THE TWIN CUTTING TIPS ARE CLEAR OF THE ROTOR PRIOR TO TURNING ON THE SPINDLE MOTOR.